Lam Pin Min: Controversies

 In January 2015, Lam was involved in a controversy in which Build-to-Order (BTO) residents in the Fernvale Lea estate, in his constituency, were not informed of plans to build a columbarium next to their block.
-Lam later upset residents further when he was seen sitting at the same table as the contractors at a Meet-the-People Session (MPS).
-The controversy led to Minister for National Development Khaw Boon Wan eventually telling Parliament that there would be no commercial columbarium at the site.
+He upset residents further when seen sitting at the same table as the contractors at a Meet-the-People Session (MPS).
+Minister for National Development Khaw Boon Wan later told Parliament that there would be no commercial columbarium at the site.

-In February 2018, it was revealed that Lam had sent an appeal letter directly to the State Courts to help Tang Ling Lee, a resident of Sengkang West SMC, who had been sentenced to one week of imprisonment for seriously injuring a motorcyclist in a road traffic accident.
+In February 2018, it was revealed that Lam had sent an appeal letter directly to the State Courts to help Tang Ling Lee, a resident of Sengkang West SMC, who had been sentenced to one week's imprisonment for seriously injuring a motorcyclist in a road traffic accident.
 Justice See Kee Oon of the High Court dismissed the appeal, saying that the letter trivialised the injuries sustained by the rider and contradicted the statement of facts Tang had previously agreed to.
 This incident led to many netizens questioning why Lam, both a legislative and executive member of the government, was overstepping his duty by interfering with the judiciary.
 Such letters were to be sent to the Attorney-General's Chambers and not the Courts.
-In response, then-PAP whip Chan Chun Sing wrote a letter to PAP MPs, saying that they should not write letters of appeal to the courts to prevent "any misperception that they [could] influence or interfere in the judicial process”.
+In response, PAP whip Chan Chun Sing wrote a letter to PAP MPs, saying that they should not write letters of appeal to the courts to prevent "any misperception that they [could] influence or interfere in the judicial process”.

+Personal life

+Lam is a Chinese Singaporean of Hakka descent.